mobin-motaharifar/Gradual-Substrate-Transition/README.md

 | **`Dispersion/`** | Fig. 8 time-domain pulse comparison |
 | **`Tolerance/`** | Fig. 9 fabrication-tolerance curves |

-### Fig. 4 — Transition-length sweep

-The file:

-`L_Sweep/L_sweep.mat`

-contains the exported numerical data used to generate Fig. 4.
-It contains the transition-length sweep results for `L = 0.5 µm` to `5 µm`, including the corresponding transmitted and reflected powers.

-The MATLAB plotting script in the `L_Sweep/` folder loads `L_sweep.mat` and reproduces the transmission- and reflection-versus-length curves shown in Fig. 4.
-The selected nominal design value of `L = 1 µm` is also indicated in the manuscript figure.

-The same data can be regenerated directly from Lumerical by opening:

-`L_Sweep/InP_SiO2_forward_L_Sweep.lms`

-and running the predefined:

-**`sweep_taper_length`**

-parameter sweep.

-### Fig. 7 — Thermomechanical plots

-The MATLAB files in `Thermal_Stress/` regenerate the first-principal-stress and displacement curves shown in Fig. 7(b) and Fig. 7(c) from the exported COMSOL data.

-Fig. 7(d), the maximum-deformation visualization, should be regenerated directly from the COMSOL model after rerunning the static and temperature-sweep studies.

-### Fig. 8 — Time-domain signal-quality comparison

-The MATLAB files in `Dispersion/` use the exported time-domain simulation data to reproduce the pulse comparison in Fig. 8, including the pulse arrival time, pulse width, and normalized output amplitude.

-### Fig. 9 — Fabrication-tolerance analysis

-The MATLAB files in `Tolerance/` use the exported tolerance-study data to reproduce the transmission curves corresponding to the nominal design and the ±5% and ±10% dimensional perturbations shown in Fig. 9.
 ---

 ## 6. License